perlun/dotfiles/README.md

 README
 ======

 This is a collection of my personal OS X settings.
 Feel free to use them in any way you like.
+The `git-prompt.sh` is under the [viral](http://en.wikipedia.org/wiki/GNU_General_Public_License#.22Viral.22_nature) GNU GPL license, but the rest of this stuff can be used more freely than that.
+You don't have to contribute your changes back to me if you don't like, but you are certainly welcome to submit PR:s if you find things you can improve on here.

 Some highly recommended tools: